First priorities: Health care associated infections

 A common platform for working

-The agreed common platform of work for all the hospitals participating in the APPS programme is health care-associated infections (HAI).
-The WHO Regional Office for Africa has identified 12 key areas for patient safety action, (on which the partnerships can choose to undertake activities in multiple areas within their first 2-year plan).
-All partnerships have agreed to carry out initiatives focused on HAI as one of their focus areas.
+The common platform of work for all the hospitals participating in the APPS programme is health care-associated infections (HAI).
+The WHO Regional Office for Africa identified 12 key areas for patient safety action, (on which the partnerships can choose to undertake activities in multiple areas within their first 2-year plan).
+All partnerships agreed to carry out initiatives focused on HAI as one of their focus areas.